Thorold's deer

 Thorold's deer (Cervus albirostris) is a threatened species of deer found in the grassland, shrubland, and forest habitats, at high altitudes, of the eastern Tibetan Plateau, as well as some fragmented areas further north in central Western China.
 It is also known as the white-lipped deer (or baichunlu, 白唇鹿, in Simplified Chinese, ཤྭ་བ་མཆུ་དཀར།་ in Standard Tibetan) for the white fur around its snout.

 Thorold's deer is one of the larger ungulate mammals within its range, and fills an ecological niche similar to the Tibetan red deer (or shou, the subspecies Cervus elaphus wallichi of the red deer species group).
 It was first scientifically described by Nikolay Przhevalsky in 1883.
 As of early 2011, more than 100 of the deer are kept globally in Species360-registered zoos, and, in 1998, it was estimated that about 7,000 remained in the wild.

-Etymology
+Taxonomy and nomenclature

-Although the species was first described by Przhevalsky in 1883, it is also known as "Thorold's deer" because the specimens was procured by G. W. Thorold in 1892 and was described by W. T. Blanford as Cervus thoroldi in 1893.
-The former genus, however, is named after Przhevalsky (Przewalskium) and the species name (albirostris) comes from the Latin albus (white) and rostrum (snout), referring to the white muzzle and lips.
-The name also came from the Chinese word baichunlu (白唇鹿, simplified Chinese), meaning "white-lipped".
-For this reason, Thorold's deer is also commonly known as the white-lipped deer.
+In the late 1870s, Polish-Russian explorer Nikolay Przhevalsky encountered Thorold's deer in his expedition to Tibet.
+A Cossack named Kalmynin hunted two maral-like animals which Przhevalsky determined to belong to a separate species, Cervus albirostris.
+Of these specimens, only one managed to be analysed, as the other carcass was devoured by wolves.

-Taxonomy
+The specific epithet albirostris combines the Latin albus and rostrum, referring to this deer species' white muzzle and lips.
+For this reason, Cervus albirostris is known by the alternative name "white-lipped deer".

-Thorold's deer has traditionally been included in the genus Cervus, and genetic evidence suggests this is more appropriate than its erstwhile placement in the monotypic genus Przewalskium.
+Evolution